New Mesothelioma Treatments and Research

 The research that directly tests new therapies and treatments is not the only important research ongoing with respect to mesothelioma.
 Researchers are also working on determining how asbestos causes mesothelioma and how it could be prevented.

 Also important is finding better ways to diagnose mesothelioma so that treatment can begin in the earlier stages.
-One line of diagnostic research is investigating the presence of biomarkers, molecules in the blood that could diagnose mesothelioma earlier and more accurately.[5]
+One line of diagnostic research is investigating the presence of biomarkers.
+Biomarkers are molecules in the blood that could diagnose mesothelioma earlier and more accurately.[5]

-The most recent area of study for early diagnosis of mesothelioma is called epigenetics.
-Epigenetics is the study of how the body expresses genes in response to environmental factors, like asbestos.
+Epigenetics is the most recent area of study for early diagnosis of mesothelioma.
+It is the study of how the body expresses genes in response to environmental factors like asbestos.

 If researchers can find epigenetic biomarkers for asbestos damage, they might be able to diagnose mesothelioma much earlier.
-This gives patients a better chance at benefitting from aggressive treatments.
+This would give patients a better chance of benefitting from aggressive treatments.

 Targeted Drugs and Gene-Based Medications for Mesothelioma